doforever/good-wood/README.md

 # GoodWood store app
-Store app created with React, Redux and Material UI framework.
+Store app created with React, Redux and Material UI framework.\
--- Backend in node.js and MongoDB with Mongoose.
+Backend in Node.js and MongoDB with Mongoose.\
+Application has a PWA standard.\
+Unordered shopping cart is restored from db using an express session object.

 ## Deployed on Heroku
 https://evening-dusk-70267.herokuapp.com/